ZennerIoT/element-parsers/README.md

 ### Elvaco CMi41X0 Mbus

+* 2025-04-30: Fixed Typo and allowed to use tariff naming scheme: set use_energy_tariff_naming() to true
 * 2024-09-04: Added missing fields
 * 2024-08-02: Corrected SHARKY 775 errors due to new documentation: Definition error codes and status bytes SHARKY 775
 * 2024-07-29: Renamed strings for SHARKY errors